White Paper and Research

 Holiday Program

-FPS partners with corporations, individuals and Take a Break Clubs to provide Christmas cheer to Families experiencing financial duress and/or the loss of a spouse or parent.
+FPS partners with corporations, individuals, and Take a Break Clubs to provide holiday cheer to FPS Families experiencing financial duress and/or the loss of a spouse or parent.
 Volunteers then deliver gifts to these families, ensuring their financial and emotional health is boosted during the holiday season.

 FPS Family Events

 We provide at least three complimentary events each year to bring together our Respite Recipients and members of our donor and volunteer community!
-Our annual Beach Day, Cornhole Tournament/Party in the Parking Lot and Pancakes for Pete allow us to take a break together and experience a boost in psychosocial, emotional and family health.
+Our annual Beach Day, Cornhole Tournament, and Pancakes for Pete Family Reception allow us to take a break together and experience a boost in psychosocial, emotional and family health.

 Carry on Club and Bereavement Resources

-We understand that for some, the acceptance and management of grief is part of their family’s respite journey.
-We are here to respond with kindness, dignity and support.
+For some, the acceptance and management of grief is part of their family’s respite journey.
 Our resources impact spiritual, emotional, psychosocial and family health.
 We offer peer to peer support with our Carry on Club, a social club for widows and widowers in our Respite Program, and provide reminders of hope like our annual “angel” mailing which includes handmade angel ornaments sent to grieving FPS families.

 Who We Serve